Work from home burnout: 5 red flags and ways to prevent them

 1. Trouble Getting Started

-Mornings are, for most people, the most productive time of the day.
+Mornings are the most productive time for most people.
 Everyone wants to kick off the day with some productive inputs and hence the first half of the day helps people come up with better outcomes as compared to the second half.

 My friend Celine, who had been working from home for the better part of last year told me that one day she just didn’t have the motivation to get out of bed and prepare for the day.
 That’s when she realized that she was diving head-first into a potential burnout.